misheck12/Concert-Website/README.md

-# Capstone: Afrotech's 2022 global Summit
+# Capstone: Kalibu's 2022 youth Summit

 > This is the first capstone project from Microverse, i have managed to apply what I learned in the first module.

-> The project is about Afrotech's 2022 global Summit.
+> The project is about Kalibu's 2022 youth Summit.
 The website gives information about the event
 > The about-page can be accessed from the homepage with the 'About' link.

 ## Built With